 In the field experience, students must demonstrate knowledge and skill in the areas of educational assessment, personal and social counseling, academic and career counseling, program development and coordination, supervision, and legal and professional ethics.
 Students receive a Practicum/Field Experience Handbook in SC 505A Foundations of School Counseling class.
 This handbook provides specific guidelines for the field experience process.
 Students must have taken and passed the California Basic Education Skills Test (CBEST) by the end of the second (2nd) semester.
 A copy of "permanent passing" of CBEST must be presented prior to application for the PPS credential.
 A Live Scan Service (fingerprint) form and Certificate of Clearance must be completed and cleared by the California Commission on Teacher Credentialing (CCTC) prior to any field placement in a school setting or proof of a valid teaching credential.
 A current tuberculosis skin test is also required within six (6) months of beginning the field placement hours.
 A copy of "proof of negative" tuberculosis skin test must be submitted to the Credential Analyst or proof of negative x-ray exam.
 Curriculum and/or field placement requirements are subject to change to meet state mandates and may occur without prior notice.

 The School Counseling Internship Program is accredited by the CCTC, which means that students from Phillips Graduate University who are enrolled in the School Counseling/PPS program can be hired by California Public School Districts as employees while completing the required courses and intern hours.
 Presently, Phillips is affiliated with thirty four (34) school districts in California.
-Completion of SC 505A and SC 505A-L, which include 100 hours of fieldwork, must be completed prior to consideration for internship status and proof of CBEST passing score.
+Completion of SC

+505A and SC 505A-L, which include 100 hours of fieldwork, must be completed prior to consideration for internship status.
 Candidates must apply for an Internship Credential in School Counseling before being hired by a school district.
 This application is done through the Credential Analyst Office at Phillips Graduate University.
 An internship handbook is also given to new interns and a supervisor from Phillips Graduate University is assigned to each intern.
 This supervisor meets with the school-site supervisor and coordinates all agreements and plans for the internship experience.

 Depending on the site and the appropriate supervision, hours can possibly be counted for both the MFT licensure Clinical Placement hours and the SC PPS credential Field Placement hours.
-Some of the SC practicum classes are taught by faculty with MFT license and are able to sign fir MFT hours completed at PPS field placement sites